-Family Feud: Havana vs. Las Vegas in the 1950s” in partnership with Home + History Tour weekend

-**Seen 2017-03-26:** Family Feud: Havana vs. Las Vegas in the 1950s
+Family Feud: Havana vs. Las Vegas in the 1950s

-Whiskey and Rum Tastings and Demonstration included
+Whiskey and Rum Tasting

 In this daytime program, historian and preservationist Peter Moruzzi will explore the rivalry between Havana and Las Vegas for the title of “Monte Carlo of the Americas” before Fidel Castro and the Cuban revolution occurred and removed Havana from the competition.